 Have you ever wanted to try printable HTV?
 Well, now is your chance!
 I am going to cover two different types from StarCraft for both light and dark materials.
 Of course, I had to do some experiments.
 So, I am going to be adding them to a wide variety of surfaces.
-See my experiments below then give this product a try for yourself.
+See my experiments below then give this product a try for yourself!

-Printable HTV Video
+Printable HTV Video Tutorial

-If you love watching videos instead of reading text, I would encourage you to just watch the video below.
+If you love watching videos instead of reading text, I would encourage you to watch the video below.
 It has all of the information you need!

 Can’t watch the video or missed some of the steps?
 You can also read the information below.